ottlinger/sb3-filter-problem/README.md

 GlenErrands analysed the problem and found a possible solution via intense debugging sessions.
 Big kudos and thanks for providing a solution the the problem via [PR#106](https://github.com/ottlinger/sb3-filter-problem/pull/106).

+## 2025-11-22: Started migrating of SB3 part to SB4

+In order to show that the principles applied to the SB3 part are still working with SB4 I started a migration.